Bashir1999/alzheimers_data/README.md

-Education Levels: There are four levels represented: None, High School, Bachelor's, and Higher.
+<br /> Education Levels: There are four levels represented: None, High School, Bachelor's, and Higher.
 Alcohol Consumption (x-axis): The horizontal axis represents the extent of alcohol consumption, with wider bars indicating higher consumption.
 Racial/Ethnic Groups (Color Segments): Different colors indicate the proportions of alcohol consumption attributable to various racial or ethnic groups (e.g., Caucasian, African American, Asian, and Other).
 Key Observations: